The form of the ghdl command is

 - Do not supply an IEEE library.
 Any library clause with the

-IEEEidentifier will fail, unless you have created by your own a library with the IEEE name.
+IEEEidentifier will fail, unless you have created your own library with the IEEE name.

 - Supply an IEEE library containing only packages defined by

 ieeestandards.
-Currently, there are the multivalue logic system packages
+Currently, there are the multivalue logic system package

 numeric_stddefined by IEEE 1076.3, and the

 vital_primitives, defined by IEEE 1076.4.
 The version of these packages is defined by the VHDL standard used.
 See section VITAL packages, for more details.

 Supply the former packages and the following additional packages: